A Parent’s Guide to Kids & Glasses (Without the Stress)

 STRAPS

-These are fantastic for active kids who love to play.
-Adjustable straps help keep glasses securely in place, preventing them from slipping or falling off during physical activities. .
+Adjustable straps help keep glasses securely in place, preventing them from falling off during play.

 EAR GRIPPERS